umee-network/docs/docs/validators/mainnet-validator.md

 The [x/oracle module](https://github.com/umee-network/umee/tree/main/x/oracle/spec) requires that all validators vote on the price of assets which governance has decided to add.
 In order to vote on these prices, the umee team has built the [price feeder](https://github.com/umee-network/umee/tree/main/price-feeder#oracle-price-feeder).

+Please [click here](https://github.com/umee-network/umee#release-compatibility-matrix) to see what version of the price feeder is compatible with your version of the umeed binary.
+It is not necessary for umeed v1.0.x.

-Note: If the calypso upgrade has happened successfully, you **absolutely must** vote on prices to avoid being jailed and slashed.
+If the calypso (V3) upgrade has happened successfully, you **absolutely must** vote on prices to avoid being jailed and slashed.

 1. First, install the most recent price-feeder binary:
    [Releases](https://github.com/umee-network/umee/releases/tag/price-feeder%2Fv0.3.0)